planet-lia/lia-docs/content/examples/basic-unit-communication.md

 {{< /headless-note >}}

 In this example you will learn how to make your units communicate with each other.
-When one unit will see an opponent near a teammate it will tell the teammate to go towards the position of the opponent.
+When one unit will see an opponent near a teammate it will tell a warrior teammate to go towards the position of the opponent.
 This way the teammate will turn towards the opponent and start fighting it when it comes in to the range.

 **NOTE**: In the code implementation below the unit is not "telling" directly it's teammate that there is an opponent near it.
-Each unit checks if any teammates sees an opponent near it and makes itself move towards the opponent (the ability to check if a teammate sees an opponent is the communication here).
+We check for each warrior unit if any teammates sees an opponent near it and we then make it move towards the opponent (the ability to check if a teammate sees an opponent is the communication here).

 This method proves very effective.
 See for yourself below: